St. John’s Wort

 Effects

-Hypericum perforatum has been traditionally embraced for its therapeutic potential.
-Research suggests the plant offers several beneficial properties:
+This plant has been traditionally valued for its therapeutic potential.
+Research suggests it offers several beneficial properties:

 • Anti-inflammatory effects that may reduce swelling and redness